dudZ14/crud-app-backend/README.md

 - nodemon index.js

 ## How to test?
-- Use Postman, for example, to perform the operations PUT, POST, DELETE, GET
+- Use Postman, for example, to perform the operations PUT, POST, DELETE and GET
 - See the results in Postman and the persisted data (in MongoDB Atlas, for instance).